 More information about GeoIP can be found here: https://en.wikipedia.org/wiki/Geolocation_software

-This information will populate your participants map and export as lat/long plus zip code in your raw results download for the project.
+This information also populates your participants map.
 If the participant provided an address in the search bar, that text will also be provided.

 Method 3: Zip Code Entry